ga4gh/va-spec/schema/va-spec/base/def/VariantOncogenicityProposition.rst

       - The relationship declared to hold between the subject and the object of the Statement.
    *  - objectTumorType
       -
-      - :ref:`Condition` | :ref:`MappableConcept`
+      - :ref:`Condition` | :ref:`iriReference`
       - 1..1
       - The tumor type for which the variant impact is evaluated.
-   *  - alleleOriginQualifier
+   *  - variantOriginQualifier
       -
       - string
       - 0..1
-      - Reports whether the proposition should be interpreted in the context of an inherited (germline) variant, an acquired (somatic) mutation, or both (combined).
+      - Reports whether the proposition should be interpreted in the context of a heritable (germline) variant, an acquired (somatic) mutation, or more nuanced origin.
-   *  - allelePrevalenceQualifier
+   *  - variantPrevalenceQualifier
       -
       - string
       - 0..1
-      - Reports whether the proposition should be interpreted in the context of the variant being rare or common.
+      - Reports whether the proposition should be interpreted in the context of the variant being rare, common, or some other expressed form of background population prevalence.
    *  - geneContextQualifier
       -
       - :ref:`MappableConcept`
       - 0..1
       - Reports a gene impacted by the variant, which may contribute to the oncogenic role in the Proposition.